terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ImplementationAtEachLayer/ApplicationLayer.txt

    :header-rows: 1
    :widths: 10 90

-   * - Sr.No.
+   * - Sr. No.
      - Description
    * - | (1)
-     - With \ ``@Controller``\, it is recognized as Annotation-based controller class and becomes the target of component scan.
+     - With \ ``@Controller``\ , it is recognized as Annotation-based controller class and becomes the target of component scan.
    * - | (2)
      - All the processing methods in this class are mapped to URLs with "sample" by adding ``@RequestMapping("sample")``\  annotation at class level.

 |